-Note: Authority: Section 12172.5, Government Code Reference: Section 13107, Elections Code
+Note: Authority cited: Section 12172.5, Government Code.
+Reference: Section 13107, Elections Code.

 § 20717.
-Requests for Supporting Documentation.
+Requests for Supporting Documentation

-In addition to the Ballot Designation Worksheet requested to be filed with the Secretary of State pursuant to § 20711 of this Chapter, the Secretary of State may request that a candidate submit additional supporting documentation or other evidence to support the proposed ballot designation.
+In addition to the Ballot Designation Worksheet requested required to be filed with the Secretary of State pursuant to Elections Code § 13107.3 and § 20711 of this Chapter, the Secretary of State may request that a candidate submit additional supporting documentation or other evidence to support the proposed ballot designation.

 - (a) Time is of the essence regarding all matters pertaining to the review of proposed ballot designations submitted by candidates for public office.
-Failure to promptly submit requested supporting materials will preclude consideration of such materials and the rendering of a summary, final decision on the candidate's proposed ballot designation. - (b) The Secretary of State will communicate, whenever possible, with the candidate in the most expeditious manner, including, but not limited to, telephone, facsimile transmission and electronic mail at the number or address provided by the candidate.

-When the candidate does not have reasonable access to a facsimile machine or electronic mail, the Secretary of State will transmit written communication to the candidate by means of overnight express delivery to the address provided by the candidate.

-(c) The candidate shall have the burden of establishing that the proposed ballot designation that he or she has submitted is accurate and complies with all provisions of Elections Code § 13107 and this Chapter.
+Failure to promptly submit requested supporting materials will preclude consideration of such materials in and the rendering of a summary final decision on the candidate's proposed ballot designation. - (b) The Secretary of State will communicate, whenever possible, with the candidate in the most expeditious manner, including, but not limited to, telephone, facsimile transmission and electronic mail at the number or address provided by the candidate.
+When the candidate does not have reasonable access to a facsimile machine or electronic mail, the Secretary of State will transmit written communication to the candidate by means of overnight express delivery to the address provided by the candidate. - (c) The candidate shall have the burden of establishing that the proposed ballot designation that he or she has submitted is accurate and complies with all provisions of Elections Code § 13107 of and this Chapter.

-Note: Authority: Section 12172.5, Government Code Reference: Section 13107.
-Elections Code
+Note: Authority cited: Section 12172.5, Government Code.
+Reference: Sections 13107, 13107.3, Elections Code.

 § 20718.
-Communication of Decisions Regarding Ballot Designations.
+Communication of Decisions Regarding Ballot Designations

-- (a) An official copy of the decision of the Secretary of State regarding a candidate's ballot designation will be made in writing and transmitted directly to the candidate by registered or certified mail, return receipt requested, to the address provided by the candidate.
+- (a) If a candidate's proposed ballot designation has been rejected, Aan official copy of the decision of the Secretary of State regarding a candidate's ballot designation will be made in writing and transmitted directly to the candidate by registered or certified mail, return receipt requested, to the address provided by the candidate.
 The Secretary of State shall also provide a copy to the elections official in the candidate's county of residence and to the elections official of each county within the political subdivision.
-Copies may also be made available to all other candidates in the race. - (b) At the request of the candidate, the Secretary of State will transmit an unofficial copy of the decision of the Secretary of State regarding the candidate's proposed ballot designation by facsimile transmission sent to the facsimile number listed on the candidate's Ballot Designation Worksheet.
+Copies may also be made available to all other candidates in the race. - (b) At the request of the candidate, the Secretary of State will transmit an unofficial a copy of the decision of the Secretary of State regarding the candidate's proposed ballot designation by facsimile transmission or e-mail to the facsimile number or e-mail address listed on the candidate's Ballot Designation Worksheet.
 When the candidate does not have reasonable access to a facsimile machine, the Secretary of State will transmit to the candidate, at the candidate's request, an unofficial copy of the decision by means of overnight express delivery to the address listed on the candidate's Ballot Designation Worksheet provided.
-If the candidate has not submitted a Ballot Designation Worksheet, the Secretary of State will transmit an official copy to the facsimile number provided by the candidate or, if the candidate does not have reasonable access to a facsimile machine, by overnight express mail to the address provided by the candidate. - (c) All written decisions of the Secretary of State regarding ballot designations are public records and are available for inspection and copying at the public counter of the Elections Division of the Office of the Secretary of State, 1500 11th Street, Fifth Floor, Sacramento, California 95814.
+If the candidate has not submitted a Ballot Designation Worksheet, the Secretary of State will transmit an official copy to the facsimile number provided by the candidate or, if the candidate does not have reasonable access to a facsimile machine, by overnight express mail to the address provided by the candidate

+(c) All written decisions of the Secretary of State regarding ballot designations are public records and are available for inspection and copying at the public counter of the Elections Division of the Office of the Secretary of State, 1500 11Street, Fifth Floor, Sacramento, California 95814.

-Note: Authority: Section 12172.5, Government Code Reference: Section 13107, Elections Code
+Note: Authority cited: Section 12172.5, Government Code.
+Reference: Section 13107, Elections Code.

 § 20719.
-Service of Legal Process Regarding Ballot Designations.
+Service of Legal Process Regarding Ballot Designations